-King County provides several types of leave to eligible employees.
-Consult with your supervisor or your agency Human Resources representative to confirm what typed of leaves apply to you and what forms and documentation may be necessary to process your request.
+Several types of leave are available to eligible King County employees.
+Consult with your supervisor or your agency Human Resources representative to confirm what types of leaves apply to you and what forms and documentation may be necessary to process your request for leave.

 For detailed information, go to the Employee Leave Guide.
 If you are a represented employee, see your specific union contract for additional benefits information.

 Many benefits are available to you and your eligible family members while you are on a leave of absence.
 For a summary of your options and the necessary paperwork, see Continuing Your County Benefits.